Do the children actually go outside in all weather? When is it too hot or too cold?

 Why should we limit screen time at home?

 ERS recommends that families limit screen time (tv, tablets, phones, video games, etc) at home, for a variety of reasons.
-For example, screen time tends to reduce the amount of time what would otherwise be spent interacting with parents or siblings, reading or engaging in active, creative or imaginative play.
+For example, screen time tends to reduce the amount of time that would otherwise be spent interacting with parents or siblings, reading or engaging in active, creative or imaginative play.
 Excessive, even moderate screen time can have deleterious effects on attention span.

 What does “character-free” mean exactly?